RaphaelHardFork/locklift-project/start-with-everdev.md

 VSCode extension for TON-Solidity: https://marketplace.visualstudio.com/items?itemName=everscale.solidity-support

-Guide to Ton development: https://mnill.github.io/everscale-for-solidity-dev/
+Guide to Ton development: https://mnill.github.io/everscale-for-solidity-dev/ **(Highly recommanded to understand well notions in this guide if you start developping on Everscale)**

 ## Everdev